-This apple ginger drink is the perfect fall mocktail recipe.
+This apple cider ginger drink is the perfect fall mocktail recipe.
 Made with apple cider, fresh ginger, and ginger beer, it’s a refreshing drink that’s also easy to make!

-This fall drink combines some of the best flavors of the season with fresh apples and ginger and sweet apple cider.
+This fall cocktail combines some of the best flavors of the season with fresh apples and ginger and sweet apple cider.
 It’s non-alcoholic so works for everyone.
 The recipe is easy to make and a refreshing way to enjoy a taste of fall.

 You will need